hogantan/DJIAAPP/README.md

 This is the landing page of **DJIAAPP** when the user first starts the application.

 It establishes connection with DJI's Mobile SDK as well as the DJI Drone.
 This activity is only opened upon launching the application.
 Upon successfully connecting, this activity will not be able to returned to.

+> Note: First installation and launch will require internet connection to register DJI SDK.

 #### Home Activity